ember-learn/guides-source/guides/release/ember-inspector/installation.md

 <img src="/images/guides/ember-inspector/v4.3.4/installation-chrome-file-urls.png" width="680">

-#### Enable Tomster
+#### Enable Ember Favicon

-You can configure a Tomster icon to show up in Chrome's URL bar whenever you are visiting a site that uses Ember.
+You can configure an Ember favicon to show up in Chrome's URL bar whenever you are visiting a site that uses Ember.

 Visit `chrome://extensions`, then click on `Options`.

 <img src="/images/guides/ember-inspector/v4.3.4/installation-chrome-tomster.png" width="680">

-Make sure the "Display the Tomster" checkbox is checked.
+Make sure the "Display the Ember favicon when a site runs Ember.js" checkbox is checked.

 <img src="/images/guides/ember-inspector/v4.3.4/installation-chrome-tomster-checkbox.png" width="680">